callendera/MilestoneProject3/README.md

 # Milestone Project 3: Data Centric Developement
 ## Check out App Deployed on Heroku [here](https://from-scratch-recipe-app.herokuapp.com/)
 ## Objective
+The From Scratch app was designed to connect my extended family by shareing recipes.
+Our family is grounded and built, not only on shareing meals, but shareing memories.
+The importance within my family to share recipes is less of a way to simply share recipes, it is a way for us to connect.
+From our family to all families, food is a great way to connect with eachother.
 My 3rd Milestone Project is an app for my family to share old family recipes.
 This project displays the skills learned in the modules leading up to this project including:
 HTML Fundamentals, CSS Fundamentals, JavaScript, Interactive Frontend Developement, Python, and Data Centric Developement.
 By adding Python and Data Centric Developement to my skill set, I have added to the ability for the user to Create, Update, Edit, and Delete recipes within the app.